bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 However - besides to MJPEG - lots of other multipart stream use cases exist.
 For example the Hikvision cameras offer multipart alert streams (see [manual](http://oversea-download.hikvision.com/uploadfile/Leaflet/ISAPI/HIKVISION%20ISAPI_2.0-IPMD%20Service.pdf) section 8.11.30) for continiously communicating all their statusses (pir, motion, ...) as XML strings.

 ### Streaming basics
 When we execute a HTTP request, the result will be a HTTP response containing the result data.
-For example every camera provides an URL that can be used to get a single snapshot image.
+For example most cameras provide an URL that can be used to get a single snapshot image.
 However that mechanism isn't fast enough to get fluent video, due to the time interval between every request and response.

 To get images very fast, we will need to setup streaming.
 When we send a single HTTP request, we want to get an (in)finite HTTP response: